MicrosoftDocs/iis-docs/iis/media/smooth-streaming/smooth-streaming-client-sdk-for-windows-8-release-notes.md

 The Smooth Streaming Client SDK for Windows 8 Apps enables developers to build Windows 8 applications that can play on-demand and live Smooth Streaming content with or without Microsoft PlayReady protection.
 This document describes the important known issues that occur in this release of the SDK.

-**Notes**
+> [!NOTE]
+>

-- Unless otherwise specified, these Release Notes apply to x64, x86, and ARM editions of the SDK.
+> - Unless otherwise specified, these Release Notes apply to x64, x86, and ARM editions of the SDK.
-- This build was tested with the Windows 8 RTM and Visual Studio 2012 RTM releases.
+> - This build was tested with the Windows 8 RTM and Visual Studio 2012 RTM releases.
 Unexpected results might occur if you run the SDK on different versions of this software.

 ## Supported Features